-The major benefit of using a service like 23andMe is they analyze complicated data and give you results in an easy to understand format, but how accurate is 23andMe?
+The major benefit of using a service like 23andMe is they analyze complicated data and give you results in an easy to understand format about your health and ancestry, but how accurate is 23andMe, and are they worth it?
 Read on to find out more.

 DNA testing is a complex process, so the first thing you need to understand in order to discuss the accuracy of any DNA testing service that provides health and ancestry information is how this data is generated.

 23andMe tests 650,000 genetic variants or SNPs, but all in, this accounts for just 0.023% of your entire DNA.
 Even though our understanding of DNA has progressed well over recent years, there is still a lot to learn.